Clouds gathering, many in Brazil contemplate a Rousseff exit

-RIO DE JANEIRO (Reuters) - The predecessor and mentor to Brazil’s president says she is running on empty.
+RIO DE JANEIRO, July 8 (Reuters) - The predecessor and mentor to Brazil’s president says she is running on empty.

 The chief opposition party says it is ready to take over.